9 Reasons Why You Should Never Go to Wales

 4. The scenery

-Wales has all sorts of scenery, from rolling hills (that they call mountains) to crashing coastlines.
+Wales has all sorts of scenery, from rolling hills (that they call mountains) to craggy coastlines.
 The roads through some of this scenery are twisting and so narrow that two cars literally can't pass one another.
 And they're often littered with sheep.

 The combination of these two things will probably mean that you'll stop a lot when driving and you'll be late to everything.